ulybyshev/Green-Kubo_solver/README.md

 ### The list of all possible parameters.

-1) "kernel_switcher" : changes the kernel in Green-Kubo relations.
+"kernel_switcher" : Changes the kernel in Green-Kubo relations.

-possible values:
+Possible values:

-    0 : kernel for conductivity
+..*    0 : kernel for conductivity
-    1 : kernel for Density of States (DOS is assumed to be symmetrical with respect to zero and the correlator is symmetrical with respect to half of inverse temperature)
+..*    1 : kernel for Density of States (DOS is assumed to be symmetrical with respect to zero and the correlator is symmetrical with respect to half of inverse temperature)
-    2 : kernel for Density of States kernel taking into account discrete Euclidean time 4 : lattice version of the kernel for conductitvity 5 : odd kernel for Density of States (is used to compute antisymmetrical woth respect to zero part of DOS, the correlator is assumed to be antisymmetrical with respect to half of inverse temperature)
+..*    2 : kernel for Density of States kernel taking into account discrete Euclidean time ..*    4 : lattice version of the kernel for conductitvity ..*    5 : odd kernel for Density of States (is used to compute antisymmetrical woth respect to zero part of DOS, the correlator is assumed to be antisymmetrical with respect to half of inverse temperature)

-2)  "accuracy"
-Parameter value is some floating point number.
+"accuracy" : Parameter value is some floating point number.
 It defines the relative accuracy of numerical integration.

-3)  "N_int_steps"
-Parameter value is some integer number.
+"N_int_steps" : Parameter value is some integer number.
 It defines maxium number of steps in numerical integration.

-4)  "delta_plot_step"
-Parameter value is floating point number.
+"delta_plot_step" : Parameter value is floating point number.
 It defines the step size in the plots for resolution functions.

-5)  "delta_plot_limit"
-Parameter value is floating point number.
+"delta_plot_limit" : Parameter value is floating point number.
 It defines the maximal value of frequency in the plots for resolution functions.

-6)  "center_start"
-Parameter value is floating point number.
+"center_start" : Parameter value is floating point number.
 It defines the minimal value of the center of resolution function.

-7)  "center_stop"
-Parameter value is floating point number.
+"center_stop" : Parameter value is floating point number.
 It defines the maximal value of the center of resolution function.

-8)  "center_delta"
-Parameter value is floating point number.
+"center_delta" : Parameter value is floating point number.
 It defines the step size for the center of resolution functions.

-9)  "lambda"
-With the help of this parameter it's possible to tune the regularization procedure.
+"lambda" : With the help of this parameter it's possible to tune the regularization procedure.

-General format of the second strong:
+General format of the second string:
 ```
     integer_number     floating_point_parameter
 ```
-Possible alues of the integer number (it defines the type of regularization):
+Possible values of the integer number (it defines the type of regularization):
-0 : without regularization (thus no floating point parameter)

-+-1 : regularization by addition of covariance matrix:  (1-\lambda) S_{ij}.
+..*	0 : without regularization (thus no floating point parameter) ..*    +-1 : regularization by addition of covariance matrix:  (1-\lambda) S_{ij}.
-+-2 : regularization by neglecting all eigenvalues of W-kernel  which are less than \lambda (Truncated SVD decomposition).
+..*    +-2 : regularization by neglecting all eigenvalues of W-kernel  which are less than \lambda (Truncated SVD decomposition).
-+-3 : regularization by Tikhonov filtering in SVD decomposition.
+..*    +-3 : regularization by Tikhonov filtering in SVD decomposition.
-+-4 : alternative variant of Tikhonov filtering in SVD  decomposition (more smooth).
+..*    +-4 : alternative variant of Tikhonov filtering in SVD  decomposition (more smooth).

 In all cases if the integer parameter is positive then the floating point parameter=\lambda.
 If it's negaive then the floating point parameter=average relative error and  lambda is choosen automatically.

-10) "flag_exclude_corr"
-Defines the additional regularization by neglecting some points in correlator or by averaging over some intervals in Euclidean time.
+"flag_exclude_corr" : Defines the additional regularization by neglecting some points in correlator or by averaging over some intervals in Euclidean time.

 Format of the second string:
 ```
     integer_number   additional_parameters....
 ```
 Possible values of the integer number:

-0 : no additional regularization (thus no further parameters)
+..*	0 : no additional regularization (thus no further parameters)

-1 : additional regularization is introduced: all points except the listed ones are neglected Thus the  additional parameters in the second string define the list of the points which are taken into account.
+..*	1 : additional regularization is introduced: all points except the listed ones are neglected.
+Thus the  additional parameters in the second string define the list of the points which are taken into account.
 ```
 	    1   N    i_1   i_2  .....  i_N